House Democrats plan to focus impeachment trial on how rioters reacted to Trump’s remarks

 “There are only a handful of Republicans and shrinking who will vote against him,” said Sen. Lindsey O. Graham (R-S.C.) who has been advising Trump on the upcoming proceedings.

 Trump’s coming Senate trial, which is not set to begin in earnest until Feb.
-9, has ensured that the remnants of the Trump presidency are hanging over the first days of President Biden’s tenure, complicating his immediate agenda on Capitol Hill such as confirmation of his Cabinet and passage of a massive coronavirus relief package.
+9, has ensured that the remnants of the Trump presidency are hanging over the first days of President Biden’s tenure, complicating his immediate agenda on Capitol Hill such as the confirmation of his Cabinet and passage of a massive coronavirus relief package.

 Biden and his aides have assiduously avoided getting involved in the political morass of impeachment surrounding his predecessor, although the trial is likely to consume all of the oxygen in Washington once opening arguments begin next month.

-Senators will be sworn in as jurors on Tuesday, when Trump will receive the official summons.
+Senators will be sworn in as jurors Tuesday, when Trump will receive the official summons.
 But the official trial proceedings will be delayed until the week of Feb.
 8 under a delayed timeline first proposed by Senate Minority Leader Mitch McConnell (R-Ky.) and later approved by Biden.

 A handful of Republican senators, including McConnell himself, have made it clear they would consider voting to convict Trump.
 But it still remains highly unlikely that at least 17 GOP senators would favor doing so.